 PROTIP: Press 'i' to view the image gallery, 'v' to view the video gallery, or 'r' to view a random entry.

-RTFM is internet slang which stands for “Read The Fucking Manual,” typically used in response to a question from a newbie that may be deemed unnecessary or redundant, had that individual done some basic research on the subject beforehand.
+RTFM is an acronym for “Read The Fucking Manual" that is used in response to from a newbie that may be deemed unnecessary or redundant, had that individual done some basic research on the subject beforehand.
 The antithesis of RTFM is TL;DR, which stands for “too long; didn’t read.”

 Although largely unsubstantiated, usage of RTFM may have begun as a military lingo during World War II, when the phrase “Read The Field Manual” became a staple expression among American soldiers in response to basic questions asked by new enlistees.
 First introduced in 1939, US Army Field Manuals instructed all the vital, necessary skills for a soldier, from how to fold your clothes properly to how to toss a grenade inside the enemy’s tank.